Plus500 Review Netherlands — Honest Analysis for Dutch Investors

 For traders who already understand how leveraged derivatives work and deliberately take short-term positions, Plus500 offers several clear advantages that make it a favourite among advanced traders in the Netherlands:

-• No per-trade commission — all costs are transparently embedded in the spread.
+- No per-trade commission — all costs are transparently embedded in the spread.
 For active traders placing dozens of trades per day, this avoids stacking commissions.

-• Wide instrument range — 2,800+ CFDs on stocks, indices, forex, commodities and crypto.
+- Wide instrument range — 2,800+ CFDs on stocks, indices, forex, commodities and crypto.
 One account for all asset classes.

-• Listed and FCA/CySEC-regulated — Plus500 Ltd is listed on the London Stock Exchange (FTSE 250).
+- Listed and EU-regulated — Plus500 Ltd is listed on the London Stock Exchange (FTSE 250); for Dutch clients the operating entity is Plus500EE AS under EFSA supervision.
 Few CFD brokers offer this level of transparency and capital requirements.

-• Guaranteed stops (GSL) — for a small premium you can place a stop-loss that is guaranteed to execute at your chosen price, even during gapping.
+- Guaranteed stops (GSL) — for a small premium you can place a stop-loss that is guaranteed to execute at your chosen price, even during gapping.
 A risk-management tool missing at many competitors.

-• Simple, fast platform — no distracting features, social feeds or copy-trading.
+- Intuitive, fast platform — no distracting features, social feeds or copy-trading.
 Designed for traders who analyse and decide for themselves.

-• Solid mobile app — highly rated on App Store and Play Store.
+- Solid mobile app — highly rated on App Store and Play Store.
 Full-featured trading from your phone with real-time quotes and alerts.

-• Hedging — using CFDs to hedge existing portfolio positions efficiently.
+- Hedging — using CFDs to hedge existing portfolio positions efficiently.

 For its target audience — experienced retail traders who knowingly work with leveraged products — Plus500 delivers a solid, professional experience.

 Experienced CFD trader?
 Plus500 is a regulated, listed platform with fast execution and a wide instrument range.
-Minimum deposit €200.
+Minimum deposit €100.

 Why Plus500 is not suitable for beginners